indraneelk/test-web/ARCHITECTURE.md

 3. Callback page extracts JWT token from URL
 4. Frontend sends token to YOUR server (`/api/auth/supabase-callback`)
 5. Server verifies token with Supabase
-6. Server checks if `supabase_id` exists in YOUR database
+6. Server checks if user exists by `id = sub` in YOUR database
    - **If yes:** Log them in (existing user)
    - **If no:** Redirect to profile setup (new user)
 7. New user completes profile → Stored in YOUR database